Tonchiiii/pdf-quiz-generator/README.md

 # 🧠 PDF Quiz Generator
 An intelligent web application that automatically generates interactive quizzes from any PDF document.
 This tool allows users to upload a PDF, specify a page range, and instantly receive a custom quiz to test their knowledge.

-(Tip: Take a screenshot of your app, upload it to a site like imgur.com, and paste the link here.)

 ---

 ## 🚀 Features